 A Woman Who Invests

-There comes a moment — or maybe a hundred small ones — when you realize: something has to change.
-Not because you’re failing, but because a quiet knowing whispers the truth: I want to be a woman who knows what she’s doing with money.
+There comes a moment — or maybe a hundred small ones — when you realize you long for something to change.
+Not because you’re failing, but because you feel the whisper of truth: I want to be a woman who knows what she’s doing with money.

 And it’s such a worthy ambition.

-Becoming a woman who invests isn’t just about numbers in an account — it’s about stepping into your power.
-It’s about giving your dreams a foundation to stand on — and feeling proud, steady, and free.
+Because being a woman who invests isn’t just about considering numbers in your accounts — it’s about stepping into your power.
+It’s about giving your dreams a foundation to stand on — built on a deep trust in yourself.

-In this post, I’m going to walk you through the three shifts that helped me grow from someone who avoided investing… to a woman who does it with love and intention.
+In this post, I’m going to walk you through the three shifts that helped me grow from someone who avoided investing to being a woman who invests my time, my energy, AND my money with love and intention.
 And yes, you can do this, too.
 In fact, you’re closer than you think.

 There’s a huge shift that happens when you stop looking at money only as something to spend — and start seeing it as something you invest.
-It is a shift that changes everything.
 And I don’t just mean investing in the stock market.
 I mean investing in your values, your vision, and the kind of life you want to build.

 For years, I thought of money in the moment.
 If I had it, I spent it — on groceries, bills, maybe a little (or big) treat here or there.
-Nothing terribly extravagant, but also — nothing lasting.
-I didn’t realize that so much of what I spent wasn’t actually aligned with what I truly valued.
+I didn’t realize that so much of what I spent was largely unconscious and I spent on things that weren’t actually aligned with what I truly valued.

-I noticed that spending often comes from a place of scarcity.
-It’s fast and unconcious.
+I noticed that kind of spending often comes from a place of scarcity.
 Not only that, but after that initial dopamine hit, it drains your energy — financially and emotionally — and leaves you feeling like you’re still missing something.

 But investing — that’s different.
 Investing is intentional.
 Investing is deliberate, and asks: